Lil Xan Says He’s Retiring From Music After Death Of ‘Hero’ Mac Miller

 “I got anxiety in April of 2014,” Lil Xan told MTV.
 “I was hospitalized for two weeks and they didn’t know what was wrong with me, and at the end they gave me a low dosage of Xanax.
 Before the whole anti-Xanax message in what I do, I was actually pro-Xanax culture.”

-The rapper has since been able to overcome the addiction, and now speaks out against Xanax.
+The rapper has since been able to overcome the addiction and now speaks out against Xanax.
 He has even made efforts to re-brand himself as Diego.

 Lil Xan has actually said that touring and performing has helped him overcome the issues that led to his addiction.